cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/exit.md

 # 6. Exit

-In this chapter, we will implement exit to withdraw your tokens from Plasma.
+In this chapter, we will implement exit functionality to withdraw your tokens from Plasma.

-By submitting your correct transaction history, you can withdraw your tokens that are locked in DepositContract on Layer1.
+By submitting your correct transaction history, you can withdraw your tokens that are locked in DepositContract on the main chain.

 ## 6-1.
 Implement exit